 Cellar Profile

 Situated in Chalk Hill, G & C Lurton’s neighbour is the iconic Vérité Winery.
 Indeed, it was Vérité’s winemaker, fellow Bordelais and friend Pierre Seillan, who told Gonzague and Claire Lurton about this fabulous vineyard, which led them to buy it.
 This power couple grew up in the Bordeaux wine industry.
 “Lurton” is a household name in wine circles and Claire Villars-Lurton brought back her family’s Grand Cru Classé estates (Château Ferrière and Château Haut-Bages-Libéral) to their former glory, becoming some of the most sought-after releases every year.
-This Sonoma County estate is planted vertically, in a sloping ampitheater, where biodynamic farming methods are employed.
+This Sonoma County estate is planted vertically, in a sloping amphitheater, where biodynamic farming methods are employed.
 Planted to classic Bordeaux varieties — Cabernet Sauvignon, Cabernet Franc, Merlot and Sauvignon Blanc — the focus is on creating premium, limited bottlings of exquisite quality, each wine aged before release.
 Sitting east of Russian River Valley and southwest of Alexander Valley and Knight Valley, Chalk Hill is known for giving powerful, structured reds.
 Lurton wines are just that: powerful, graceful and structured.

 Region